 - Asana is easier to use for beginners: It has a simpler interface and it won't overwhelm you with features like ClickUp.

-ClickUp scores slightly higher (4/5) for usability than Asana (3.9/5), which means ClickUp will suit a wider variety of teams who are working on progressively more complex projects and tasks.
-It won't leave you stranded on any front, with tools for managing resources and budgets, as well as 24/7 live support on all plans (Asana only offers email and phone support).
+ClickUp scores slightly higher (4.6/5) for functionality than Asana (4.2/5), which means ClickUp will suit a wider variety of teams who are working on progressively more complex projects and tasks.
+It won’t leave you stranded on any front, with tools for managing resources, budgets, and multiple teams.

-Asana is simpler and therefore easier to use initially.
-Our research team found Asana marginally quicker to set up than ClickUp, and it was easier to create automations with the provider's rule-based automation builder.
+As we’ve said, Asana is simpler and therefore easier to use initially.
+We found Asana marginally quicker to set up than ClickUp, and it was easier to create automations with the provider’s rule-based automation builder.
 However, medium-sized teams may find Asana more limiting than ClickUp further down the line, when their projects are considerably more complex and the need to collaborate at depth is more essential.

-However, Asana wins with its automation and form builders, as both were not only easier to use, but also had more features and options within them – in fact, ClickUp and Asana are fairly level on workflow creation features like this, and both score 4.3/5.
+However, Asana wins with its automation and form builders, as both were not only easier to use, but also had more features and options within them – in fact, ClickUp and Asana are fairly level on workflow creation features like this, with ClickUp scoring 4.3/5 and Asana 4.1/5.
 In Asana, the ability to add questions to forms and create basic automations with ease means it can compete with the top-rated provider.

 Best for Business Features: ClickUp

-ClickUp scores 4.5/5 overall for features, which is higher than all of the other project management software tools we tested.
-ClickUp's various ways to view task progress (including a List View, Gantt Chart, Spreadsheet with formulae, and Kanban Board) helped it to a 4.9/5 score for task management.
-This makes ClickUp a better option than Asana for teams who want to keep a keen eye on project progress – Asana's spreadsheet doesn't have formulae options, and there's no time-tracking function either.
+ClickUp scores 4.6/5 overall for functionality, which is higher than the 9 other project management software tools we tested.
+ClickUp’s various ways to view task progress (including a List View, Gantt Chart, Spreadsheet with formulae, and Kanban Board) helped it to a 4.7/5 score for task management.
+This makes ClickUp a better option than Asana for teams who want to keep a keen eye on project progress – Asana’s spreadsheet doesn’t have formulae options, and there’s no time-tracking function either.

-Both providers were also tied for data visualization, scoring perfect 5s.
+ClickUp and Asana score the same for data visualization, scoring 4.8/5.
 ClickUp and Asana both offer preset and custom charts and widgets, as well as a dashboard for displaying them.
-However, ClickUp offers more data visualization tools than Asana on its free plan – Asana doesn't offer any.
-Opt for ClickUp if your team doesn't want to spend a cent on your data-heavy project, but both providers will be serviceable options otherwise.
+However, building these dashboards in ClickUp was easier and they were more useful once we’d finished.
+What’s more, ClickUp offers more data visualization tools than Asana on its free plan – Asana doesn’t offer any.
+Opt for ClickUp if your team doesn’t want to spend a cent on your data-heavy project, but both providers will be serviceable options otherwise.

-Overall, ClickUp is the best project management software tool for features, with a better score than the 13 other competitors we also tested – although Asana isn't far behind.
+Overall, ClickUp is the best project management software tool for functionality, with a better score than the 10 other competitors we also tested – although Asana isn’t far behind.
 ClickUp is also the best pick for task management and collaboration whereas both providers scored highly for data visualization and workflow creation, so ClickUp wins comfortably.

 Best for Value: ClickUp